 Carnegie, Dale

 Carpenter, Liz (1920-2010).
-U.S. writer, feminist, reporter, media advisor, speechwriter, political humorist, and public relations expert.
+American writer, feminist, reporter, media advisor, speechwriter, political humorist, and public relations expert.
 She was the author of Getting Better All the Time and Unplanned Parenthood: Confessions of a Seventy-Something Surrogate Mother.
 Carpenter was a speechwriter for vice president Lyndon B. Johnson, the press secretary and chief of staff for First Lady Lady Bird Johnson, and founder of the Texas Women’s Political Caucus.

 Carrel, Alexis